ttdoucet/ttdoucet.github.io/nightingale/index.md

 full of the true and blissful Hippocrene
 with cluster’d bubbles winking at the brim
 &nbsp;&nbsp;
-and purple stained mouth,
+and purple-stained mouth,
 that I might drink and leave the world unseen
 &nbsp;&nbsp;
 and with thee fade away into the forest dim.

 <div style="font-size: 1.0em; padding-left: 12em; margin-bottom: -1em;"> 3 </div>

-Fade far away, dissolve, and quite forget
+Fade far away, dissolve and quite forget
 &nbsp;&nbsp;
 what thou among the leaves hast never known,
 &nbsp;&nbsp;&nbsp;&nbsp;
-the weariness, the fever, and the fret;
+the weariness, the fever and the fret;
 Here, where men sit and hear each other groan,
 &nbsp;&nbsp;
 where palsy shakes a few sad last grey hairs,